On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type: Nonlocal Fully Nonlinear PDE

 where the nonlinearity $Q(t,s,x,y,p^I,q^I)$ satisfies that there exists a constant $K<\infty$ such that $Q$ and its first-/second-derivatives satisfy

-Such a simplified PDE \eqref{Quasilinear PDE} contains the equilibrium-type HJB equations originated from TIC stochastic control problems driven by state processes controlled solely through the drift.
-For such cases, we obtain the global well-posedness result. \begin{theorem} Suppose that $A^I$ satisfies the uniform ellipticity condition \eqref{Uniform ellipticity condition 1} and the nonlinearity $Q$ meets the conditions \eqref{Growth condition}-\eqref{Boundedness condition}.
-The nonlocal quasilinear PDE \eqref{Quasilinear PDE} admits a unique solution in $\Omega^{(2+\alpha)}_{[0,T]}$ in $[0,T]^2\times\mathbb{R}^{d;d}$. \end{theorem} \begin{proof} We leverage Theorem \ref{Local well-posedness of fully nonlinear PDE} for the analysis of \eqref{Quasilinear PDE}.
-It is clear that \eqref{Quasilinear PDE} admits a unique solution in $\Omega^{(2+\alpha)}_{[0,T]}$ in $[0,\tau]^2\times\mathbb{R}^{d;d}$.
-If $\tau=T$, the proof is completed.
-Otherwise, we ought to examine if the maximally defined solution can be extended uniquely into $[0,T]^2$.
+Such a simplified PDE \eqref{QuasilinearPDE} contains the equilibrium-type HJB equations originated from TIC stochastic control problems driven by state processes controlled solely through the drift.
+For such cases, we obtain the global well-posedness result.
+To the best of our knowledge, the result obtained as a degeneration of Theorem \ref{Localwell-posednessoffullynonlinearPDE} and Theorem \ref{Globalsolvability} constitutes the state-of-the-art in the existing TIC literature. \begin{theorem} Suppose that $A^I$ satisfies the uniform ellipticity condition \eqref{Uniformellipticitycondition1} and the nonlinearity $Q$ meets the conditions \eqref{Growthcondition}-\eqref{Boundednesscondition}.
+The nonlocal quasilinear PDE \eqref{QuasilinearPDE} admits a unique solution in $\Omega^{(2+\alpha)}_{[0,T]}$ in $[0,T]^2\times\mathbb{R}^{d;d}$. \end{theorem}